shred/acme4j/src/site/markdown/development/testing.md

 The Boulder integration tests can now be run with `mvn -P boulder verify`.

 For a local Boulder installation, just make sure that `FAKE_DNS` is set to `127.0.0.1`.
-You'll also need to expose the port 5002 of _BammBamm_ by changing the `acme4j-it/pom.xml` accordingly.
+You'll also need to expose the ports 5001 and 5002 of _BammBamm_ by changing the `acme4j-it/pom.xml` accordingly.